Balinese Hinduism: Deities

+The major Indian Hindu gods of the Trimurti —Brahma, Wisnu (Vishnu), and Çiwa (Shiva)—hold particular significance to the Balinese, with Shiva often occupying a central position in Balinese theology as a god of transformation and spiritual power.
 In Balinese Hindu texts, the alternate tripartite concept of Shiva of Indian Shaivism is also found.
 This is usually referred in Balinese as "Siwa-Sadasiwa-Paramasiwa", where Shiva is the creator, the maintainer and the destroyer of cyclic existence.